Learning Objects for Constructors

 The website charges a uniform price per second for all songs, except for special offers.
 We define two constructors, one that specifies a price for special offers and another that uses a default price for ordinary songs.

-• The value of the static constant DEFAULT_PRICE is set as soon as the class is loaded and is displayed in the Constant area.
+DEFAULT_PRICEis set as soon as the class is loaded and is displayed in the Constant area. - The variable

 Exercise Modify the class to include a constructor with one parameter, the name, and with a default song length of three minutes.
 Can this constructor call the two-parameter constructor which in turn calls the three-parameter constructor?
 Can a constructor call two other constructors, one after another?